-(ii) On 22 October 2020, 惠陽粵海房產發展有限公司 (Huiyang Yuehai Property Development Co., Ltd.♠, an indirect non-wholly owned subsidiary of the Company) ("Huiyang Yuehai") entered into an agreement (the "Huiyang Lijiang Garden Commercial Property Rental Services Agreement") with Teem Management Co.
+(i) On 22 October 2020, 惠陽粵海房產發展有限公司 (Huiyang Yuehai Property Development Co., Ltd.▲, an indirect non-wholly owned subsidiary of the Company) ("Huiyang Yuehai") entered into an agreement (the "Huiyang Lijiang Garden Commercial Property Rental Services Agreement") with 廣東粤海天河城商業管理有限公司 (GDH Teem Commercial Management Co., Ltd., an indirect whollyowned subsidiary of Guangdong Holdings) ("Teem Management Co.").
 Pursuant to the Huiyang Lijiang Garden Commercial Property Rental Services Agreement, Teem Management Co. agreed to provide commercial property rental services such as tenant referral, daily operation management, consumer relations management, tenant relations management and recovery of outstanding rent in respect of certain commercial properties in Huiyang Lijiang Garden for the period from 16 September 2020 to 31 December 2025.
-The service fees for the abovementioned services was agreed and paid by Huiyang Yuehai on a quarterly basis and was calculated at 11-16% of the actual rental income to be received by Huiyang Yuehai derived from the relevant tenancies in respect of Huiyang Lijiang Garden.
+The service fees for the abovementioned services were agreed and paid by Huiyang Yuehai on a quarterly basis and were calculated at 11-16% of the actual rental income to be received by Huiyang Yuehai derived from the relevant tenancies in respect of Huiyang Lijiang Garden.

-During the year ended 31 December 2023, the total amount paid in accordance with the terms of the Huiyang Lijiang Garden Commercial Property Rental Services Agreement amounted to approximately RMB25,000.
-For details of the Huiyang Lijiang Garden Commercial Property Rental Services Agreement, please refer to the joint announcement published by the Company and GDL on 29 October 2020.
+During the year ended 31 December 2024, the total amount paid in accordance with the terms of the Huiyang Lijiang Garden Commercial Property Rental Services Agreement amounted to approximately RMB40,000.
+For details of the Huiyang Lijiang Garden Commercial Property Rental Services Agreement, please refer to the joint announcement published by the Company and GD Land on 29 October 2020.